Receive Funding to Preserve Your Existing Views or Farmland!

 A Community Driven Program

-One property was protected under the program in 2018.
 Resort Township residents again expressed strong support for the Farmland and Open Space Preservation program in their responses to the citizen survey concluded in January 2021.
-The Township is actively seeking additional applications from interested landowners.
-Little Traverse Conservancy and the Walloon Lake Association and Conservancy are very eager to provide information about conservation easements and help with the application and appraisal process.
+Eighty-four acres have been protected through this program to date and the Township is actively seeking additional applications from interested landowners.
+Little Traverse Conservancy and the Walloon Lake Association and Conservancy are available to provide information about conservation easements and help with the application and appraisal process.
 If you are interested in learning more about the program or receiving an application, please contact the Resort Township office.